anastasiya29/codealamodeblog-gatsby/posts/jss-14-update/index.md

 We are proud to announce that after countless hours of research and development team interviews, we are ready to submit the first version of `JSS Guides and Recommended Practices` to you, our community, for your review and feedback.
 We examined patterns that we noticed in successful teams who feel more productive using JSS, and the complaints that we heard from teams who faced challenges with JSS.
 These guides are a collection of our learnings.

-Please review the `Guides and Recommended Practices` at [this preview URL](https://jss-docs-preview3.herokuapp.com/guides/).
+Please review the `Guides and Recommended Practices` at [THIS PREVIEW URL](https://jss-docs-preview3.herokuapp.com/guides/).
 We welcome your feedback, questions, change suggestions, and additional content.
 We’ve create GitHub issues for the 7 topic categories to facilitate group discussion.
 To contribute, submit comments to these GitHub issues.
 If you would like to submit PR’s for content changes, please use the [“guides” branch](https://github.com/Sitecore/jss/tree/guides).

 * `Thinking in JSS`
 * `Code Patterns`